Francis Rossi: Other projects

-Musical equipment
+Equipment

 Rossi's guitar of choice is the Fender Telecaster, and he has used several over the years including his trademark green 1957 model with a maple fretboard, which he purchased in 1968.
 It was originally sunburst, but was painted green in 1970.
 Through the years several parts had been replaced with G&L parts, and a third pickup had been installed in a configuration much like a Stratocaster.

-He also owns two other green Fender Telecasters that are both brighter in colour and feature rosewood fretboards.
+Rossi also owns two other green Fender Telecasters that are both brighter in colour and feature rosewood fretboards.
 One is used for the song "Down Down" and the other for "Whatever You Want".
 Like his main guitar they are both in a three-pickup configuration.

 In December 2014, Rossi was said to be "heartbroken" when his green 1957 Telecaster, after 46 years of use, became worn beyond use—the wood having become too soft to be able to properly tune the instrument.
 The guitar was sold at auction in 2019 for £118,813.

 For amplification Rossi uses Marshall JCM800 or JCM900 Lead series amplifiers with 4x12 cabinets and a Roland GP8 to boost his signal.
 The sound from his Marshall rig is blended with Vox AC30 amplifiers that are kept behind his Marshall setup.
 He also uses software like Amplitube in the studio.

 Style

 Rossi, along with the rest of Status Quo, has often been described as "uncool", including by Rossi himself; in March 2013, he called the Status Quo of c.
 1974 "the most uncool band in the world".
 On stage, Rossi normally sported a black waistcoat, blue jeans and a pair of white trainers.
-In a December 2000 review of a Status Quo concert at Wembley Arena, Andrew Gilchrist writing for The Guardian called the white trainers "the only "visual" [the band] really have", referencing their simplistic stage show.
+In a December 2000 review of a Status Quo concert at Wembley Arena, Andrew Gilchrist writing for The Guardian called the white trainers "the only "visual" [the band] really have".

 Interviewed by Simon Hattenstone for The Guardian in 2007, Rossi said that he had idolised Little Richard, saying: "I think that's where we got the energy.
 To me it's synonymous with doing rock'n'roll.
 If you don't commit physically, rock'n'roll doesn't really work."